Lung Cancer Screening

 Accredited Lung Cancer Screening Program

-We offer lung cancer screenings at our Duke Cancer Centers in Durham and Raleigh, which includes programs that are accredited by the American College of Radiology.
-This designation is given to programs that meet rigorous standards and are run by board-certified radiologists with specialty training in lung cancer screening and detection.
-Our program is also recognized as a Screening Center of Excellence by the Lung Cancer Alliance.
+We offer lung CT screenings in Durham and Wake counties.
+Our program is accredited by the American College of Radiology.
+This designation is for programs that meet high standards and are run by board-certified radiologists with specialty training in lung cancer screening and detection.
+Our program is also recognized as a Screening Center of Excellence by the GO2 for Lung Cancer Foundation.

 Immediate Access to Lung Cancer Experts

-If your scan shows the potential for lung cancer, you may have access to our lung cancer treatment specialists, available in the same clinic five days a week.
-Our experts provide personalized treatment plans, advanced medical and surgical care, and access to clinical trials.
+If your scan shows findings that you may have lung cancer, we can provide a fast referral to our lung cancer specialists.
+Our experts provide personalized treatment plans, state-of-the-art medical and surgical care, and access to clinical trials.

 Support and Education

-We offer smoking cessation evaluation, pulmonary rehabilitation, counseling, and a full spectrum of patient and family support to help educate you about lung cancer and how to prevent it.
+We offer access to smoking cessation services, pulmonary rehabilitation, counseling, and a full spectrum of patient and family support to help educate you about lung diseases and how to prevent and treat them.